-DRUG UTILIZATION PATTERN IN EMERGENCY DEPARTMENT AT A TERTIARY CARE HOSPITAL
+DRUG UTILIZATION PATTERN AT THE EMERGENCY DEPARTMENT OF A TERTIARY HEALTH FACILTY IN “COUNTRY”

-ABSTRACT: Drug utilization studies ensure patient safety by assessing the safe and effective use of drugs, optimize treatment strategies for better outcomes and contribute to overall quality improvement in emergency care.
-This study was conducted in Emergency In-Patient department after the approval of the Ethical Committee.
-Patients was selected based on inclusion and exclusion criteria.
-The patient’s data was collected and distributed on the basis of age, gender, comorbidities, disease and drug class.
-In which the patients were observed for 6 month and the conclusion was obtained with the sample size of 100 patients.
-Where the result was obtained according to the gender in which Male (64%) were more prone to disease then Female (36%).
-Then according to the age group (51-60) years were more prone for disease i.e. 28% then (61-70) years patients were 24% and the least age group who visited Emergency department are (91-100) years i.e. 3%.
-The most common comorbidities which were observed during the study were Hypertension i.e. (56 Patients), Diabetes Mellites i.e. (45 Patients), Hypothyroidism i.e. (10 Patients), Coronary artery disease i.e. (15 Patients), and many more but the least one comorbidities by which patients are affected are Acs TVD, Schizophrenia, DM1, Hypertriglyceridemia, vertigo, old Kochs disorder Type 2 respiratory failure, Hypoglycaemia.
-10 patients were also their who was having no comorbidities.
-We also distributed patients according to their disease and disease class, the commonly disease which was observed in ER were 14 with Acute ischemic stroke, 14 with Traumatic brain injury, 11 with encephalopathy, 10 with CKD, 9 with ADHF ,8 with Parkinson’s, 8 with Pneumonia bronchitis, 8 with CVA and the least by which patients were affected are septic shock, COPD, neurogenic shock, electric burn, asthma, hypoglycaemia, old SAH with IVH and IC bleed and many more.
-And the class of drug which were popularly used were 90 patients with proton pump inhibitor, 47 with multivitamins, 46 with antiemetic, 29 with antibiotics, 28 with analgesics, 16 anticonvulsants, 15 antiplatelet and the least class of drug is being prescribed are antiarrhythmic agent, psychedelics agents, factor X-A inhibitor, thyroid drugs, immune booster etc. The most common drug was being used in ER are Pantoprazole, Ondansetron, Optineuron and Acetaminophen and the least drug which was being used in ER were Doxycycline, Metoprolol, Clonazepam, Alteplase, Nitro-glycerine, Telmisartan, Ipratropium bromide etc. In this the findings highlight the need for promoting rational drug therapy by encouraging the prescription of essential drugs using their generic names to improve health care outcomes and also in optimizing drug therapy in Emergency department.
+ABSTRACT: Drug utilization studies ensure patient safety by assessing the safe and effective use of drugs, optimising treatment strategies for better outcomes and contributing to overall quality improvement in emergency care.
+This study was conducted in the Emergency In-Patient department after the approval of the Ethical Committee.
+Patients were selected based on inclusion and exclusion criteria.
+The patient’s data was collected and distributed on the basis of age, gender, comorbidities, disease and drug class in which the patients were observed for 6 months, and the conclusion was obtained with a sample size of 100 patients.
+Where the result was obtained according to the gender, in which males (64%) were more prone to disease than females (36%).
+The age group 51-60 years were more prone to disease, i.e. 28% than the 61-70 years (24%), and the least age group that visited the Emergency department were those 91-100 years (3%).
+The most common comorbidities which were observed during the study were hypertension (56 Patients), diabetes mellitus (45 Patients), hypothyroidism (10 Patients), and coronary artery disease (15 Patients), while 10 patients had no comorbidities.
+The common diseases which were observed in ER were acute ischemic stroke (%), traumatic brain injury (%), encephalopathy (%), CKD (%), ADHF (%), Parkion’s disease (%), pneumonia (%), bronchitis???, and CVA (%).
+The class of drugs which were commonly used were proton pump inhibitors (%), multivitamins (%), antiemetics (%), antibiotics (%), analgesics (%), anticonvulsants (%), and antiplatelet (%).
+The common drugs used in ER are Pantoprazole, Ondansetron, Optineuron and Acetaminophen.
+In this, the findings highlight the need for promoting rational drug therapy by encouraging the prescription of essential drugs using their generic names to improve health care outcomes and also in optimising drug therapy in the Emergency department.

 INTRODUCTION:

-Drug utilization review is an authorized, systematic, continuous assessment of the prescription, dispensing, and use of medication.
+Drug utilisation review is an authorised, systematic, continuous assessment of the prescription, dispensing, and use of medication.
 DUR includes a review of drugs based on pre-established criteria, and if these are not satisfied, modifications to medication therapy are implemented.
-In order to guarantee effective pharmaceutical decision-making and favourable patient outcomes, it entails a thorough evaluation of patient’s prescriptions and drug data before, during, and after distribution.
+In order to guarantee effective pharmaceutical decision-making and favourable patient outcomes, it entails a thorough evaluation of patients’ prescriptions and drug data before, during, and after distribution.
 DUR programs include corrective action, prescriber feedback, and additional evaluations as a quality assurance measure.[1]

 Importance of DUR: